-Yeah and I think some of that technology that’s kind of come to the forefront here, like partial depth patching, the joint replacement that we can do.
-There’s not a lot of that, that’s commonly known to some of the public works folks or some of those smaller communities.
-We can come in and say here’s some options that we can do that’s not necessarily a band-aid, it’s an investment that you’re making.
-They see the streets going bad and they’re like, well look at all these joints that are terrible let’s just replace it.
-Well, we can look at a partial depth patch in the joints that are really going to extend the life because the panels are good.
-There’s not failure in the subgrade, the pavement itself still got a lot of life left to it.
+Yeah, and I think some of that technology that’s kind of come to the forefront here, like partial depth patching, the joint replacement that we can do.
+There’s not a lot of that that’s commonly known to some of the public works folks or some of those smaller communities.
+We can come in and say here are some options that we can do that’s not necessarily a band-aid.
+It’s an investment that you’re making.
+They see the streets going bad, and they’re like, well, look at all these joints that are terrible, let’s just replace it.
+Well, we can look at a partial depth patch in the joints that are going to extend the life because the panels are good.
+There’s no failure in the subgrade.
+The pavement itself still got a lot of life left to it.
 So, I think that’s where we can take some of that technology and those ideas that we have from being such a large firm and bring that down to really everybody to help save money and buy more time.

 Nate Carhoff (9:01)

-On that note too, Eric, I was just thinking about some of the maintenance opportunities that a lot of cities neglect and one of them is sealing up those joints.
-It’s something that we always put on our capital improvements planning as maintenance activities that sometimes gets forgotten, but that can really help extend the life of the concrete pavement if they’re out there looking at those joints on a yearly or every other year basis and addressing those maintenance needs.
+On that note, too, Eric, I was just thinking about some of the maintenance opportunities that a lot of cities neglect, and one of them is sealing up those joints.
+It’s something that we always put on our capital improvements planning as maintenance activities that sometimes gets forgotten, but that can help extend the life of the concrete pavement if they’re out there looking at those joints on a yearly or every other year basis and addressing those maintenance needs.

 Andy Burke (9:28)

-One service that we’ve provided a number of clients in the past is trying to find that balance maintenance versus replacement and reconstruction.
+One service that we’ve provided several clients in the past is trying to find that balance between maintenance versus replacement and reconstruction.
 One service that we provided is a Pavement Management Plan.
-We think that’s a really good opportunity to get a full assessment of the current pavement network and pavement condition within a community and then having that document to assist in making some of those tough decisions of which corridors or which pavements to concentrate on.
-Then also, depending on what the pavement condition is assisting them with making that decision of a rehabilitation verse a replacement or a reconstruction.
+We think that’s a really good opportunity to get a full assessment of the current pavement network and pavement condition within a community and then have that document to assist in making some of those tough decisions of which corridors or which pavements to concentrate on.
+Then also, depending on what the pavement condition is, assisting them with making that decision of a rehabilitation verse a replacement or a reconstruction.

-We did assist a community with a Pavement Management Plan a number of years ago and the findings of that plan identified about a ten-year Pavement Improvement Plan of about a million dollars a year.
+We did assist a community with a Pavement Management Plan some years ago, and the findings of that plan identified about a ten-year Pavement Improvement Plan of about a million dollars a year.
 The city was excited about it.
-They did an overall citizen survey that identified that streets and maintenance were a top priority from the citizens of the community.
+They did an overall citizen survey that identified that streets and maintenance were a top priority for the citizens of the community.
 We had a ten-year plan, million dollars a year, and then the flexibility of the CIP kind of comes into play.

 Involving the Public in Prioritizing & Planning